Town of Canandaigua Cemeteries

 Academy Cemetery

-This cemetery was previously privately operated, but is now owned and maintained by the Town.
-There are graves of veterans of the Revolutionary War, War of 1812, Civil War, World War I, and World War II.
-There is a large stone at the entrance stating, "Erected by the citizens of Canandaigua under the leadership of Henry C. Beeman (1847-1927) Company C., 15th N.Y.
-Cav, 1862-1865." erected in 1923.
+This cemetery was previously privately operated, but is now owned by the Town.
+There are graves of veterans of numerous wars.
+There is a large Civil War memorial stone at the entrance stating, “Erected by the citizens of Canandaigua under the leadership of Henry C. Beeman (1847-1927) Company C., 15th N.Y.
+Cav.
+1862-1865” erected in 1923.
+The Cemetery is maintained by the Town.

 Location: East Side of Seneca Point Road and South of County Road #16